Doctor of Physical Therapy

 Licensed in TX, NY, CO

 Melissa served for over 11 years as an officer in the United States Air Force before transitioning to civilian life after earning her Doctorate in Physical Therapy from Texas State University.
 She enjoys applying her unique blend of experiences in lifelong athletics and professional leadership to her physical therapy practice.

-Practice philosophy: Melissa's mission is to empower clients to be able to live their desired lifestyle and to have autonomy in their health by understanding mind and body wellness concepts and self care.
-She promotes the concept of “prehab” (preventative care to avoid injury or re-injury) and active participation from clients, placing great emphasis on education so that each person understands their diagnosis and plan of care, and has confidence in symptom management.
+Practice philosophy: Melissa's mission is to empower clients to live their desired lifestyle and to have autonomy in their health by understanding mind and body wellness concepts and self care.
+She promotes the concept of “prehab” (preventive care to avoid injury or re-injury) and active participation from clients, placing great emphasis on education so that each person understands their diagnosis and plan of care, and has confidence in symptom management.
 Melissa uses a highly collaborative client-therapist relationship to identify strategies for clients to continue their activities, rather than just saying "no".

 Certificate of Achievement in Prenatal and Postpartum Physical Therapy (CAPP-OB) from the American Physical Therapy Association

 PECOS Level 1 & 2 Certified (evidence-based wellness interventions for pre-conception, pregnancy and until 2 years of life)

 500+ hours accredited advanced coursework in physical therapy from the: